Posts Tagged ‘spam’

 isp providers and email programs both use rules to sort out real emails from spam – that’s how some emails never reach you and others go into your junk folder instead of your inbox.
 That’s great for keeping your inbox clear, but not so good when your emails aren’t arriving…

-I spoke this morning at a seminar and mentioned how certain words can get your email classed as spam even if you use those words in an innocent way.
+I spoke this morning at a seminar for the Yarra Ranges council and mentioned how certain words can get your email classed as spam even if you use those words in an innocent way.
 Many mass email tools can review your emails and tell you which words may cause a problem, which is handy.
 Alternatively, you can find lists of such words online (some examples are here and here.)

 For words that are in the spam rules, you have a few choices: